arp242/arp242.net/_posts/2019-01-15-the-art-of-unix-programming.markdown

 ---
 layout: post
-title: "The Art of Unix programming, reformatted"
+title: "The Art of Unix Programming, reformatted"
 ---

 tl;dr: I reformatted Eric S. Raymond's *The Art of Unix Programming* for